ihadzic/frc_gazebo_2021/doc/tutorial.md

 for VSCode.
 If you have done development for FRC you probably already have everything set up.
-Note that to use Gazebo, you will need a Linux machine (instructions in this tutorial are based on Ubuntu 18.04, although other distributions should work as well with some differences).
+Note that to use Gazebo, you will need a Linux machine (instructions in this tutorial are based on Ubuntu 18.04, although other distributions should work as well with some differences; some students have reported success with 20.04).
 So if your development environment was based on Windows, you should repeat the [setup for a Linux machine](https://docs.wpilib.org/en/latest/docs/zero-to-robot/step-2/wpilib-setup.html).
 After the installation verify that the tools are working by creating a simple application and compiling it, you